Bit-Nation/BITNATION-Constitution/README.md

 We accept homo sapiens, as well as artificial intelligence (AI) agents as citizens.

-## 2.4 Laws

-We practice a Polylegal system, meaning people are free to choose the code of law of their preference, whether that’s Common Law, Sharia Law, Civil Law, Pashtunwali, or whatever it may be.
-People are also free to create new individual laws, or new codes of law.

-Laws can be refereed to, or coded into agreements.

-Laws are subject to reputation as well, and people reviewing law are equally subject to reputation of being good or bad at reviewing laws.

-All laws compete on a free market, and people can choose which exact law is better suited for each individual agreement.

 ## 2.5 The Archipelago

 The Archipelago is a loose federation of different voluntary nations, allies, embassies, ambassadors who pledge to assist each other when possible, and desirable.